by Terry Heick

 And in education that depends on curriculum as we know it, there are many of these.

-6. A context that demands new credibility in an era of information
+6. A context that demands new credibility

 Try convincing a student to listen to you explain how Europeans came to America for religious freedom when they can Google that tidbit in 45 seconds, then access an entire YouTube channel dedicated to that very idea while downloading an iTunesU course from an Oxford professor on the very same thing.